← All Resources

 Should I take the standard deduction or itemize?

-Take whichever is larger.
-For 2026, the standard deduction is approximately $15,000 for single filers and $30,000 for married filing jointly.
-If your itemized deductions (mortgage interest, state and local taxes up to $10,000, charitable contributions, etc.) exceed the standard deduction, itemize.
-If they do not, take the standard deduction.
-Roughly 88% of filers now take the standard deduction.
+Whichever gives you the bigger deduction.
+For 2026, the standard deduction is about $15,000 (single) or $30,000 (married filing jointly).
+If your itemized deductions — mortgage interest, SALT up to $10,000, charitable contributions, etc. — add up to more than that, itemize.
+Otherwise, take the standard deduction.
+About 88% of filers take the standard deduction now.

 How do pre-tax 401(k) contributions reduce my tax bill?

-Traditional 401(k) contributions are deducted from your gross income before federal income tax is calculated, effectively reducing your taxable income dollar-for-dollar.
-If you earn $80,000 and contribute $10,000 to a traditional 401(k), your taxable income drops to $70,000.
-At a 22% marginal rate, that $10,000 contribution saves you $2,200 in federal taxes immediately.
+Traditional 401(k) contributions come straight off your gross income before tax is calculated.
+Earn $80,000 and contribute $10,000?
+Taxable income drops to $70,000.
+At a 22% marginal rate, that $10,000 contribution saves $2,200 in federal taxes right away.
+It's the most straightforward tax reduction available to most workers.

 What tax bracket am I in?